Ultimate NYC Bucket List

 Go to Bryant Park Winter Village.
 This is the closest thing New York has to a traditional European Christmas market.
 It’s a great place for holiday shopping, dining, and ice skating.

 Stay warm in an igloo.
-Many rooftop bars set up heated igloos in the winter months!
+Many New York rooftop bars set up heated igloos in the winter months so you can have drinks and enjoy the views, even in the Winter.

 Admire the cherry blossoms.
 Every spring, they bloom all around the city.
 The Sakura Matsuri Festival at the Brooklyn Botanic Garden is a great place to see them.

 Go to Coney Island on the Fourth of July.
-You HAVE to watch the Nathan’s Famous Hot Dog Eating Contest at Coney Island on Fourth of July at least once.
+You HAVE to watch the Nathan’s Famous Hot Dog Eating Contest at Coney Island on Fourth of July at least once in your life!

 Behold the marvel of Manhattanhenge.
-Several times per year, the sunrise and sunset align perfectly with some of the east-west streets in Manhattan, making for a stunning photo op.
+The name is inspired by Stonehenge, when the sun aligns with the stones and marks the change of the season.
+In New York, the sunrise and sunset align perfectly with some of the east-west streets in Manhattan several times a year, making for a stunning photo op.
+Here’s when and where you can experience Manhattanhenge.

 Catch a baseball game.
 Whether you’re a Yankees or Mets fan, cheering on your favorite New York baseball team at an outdoor stadium is a summer tradition.